-This guide is written by Rachel Walker.
+This guide to cross stitch was written by Rachel Walker.
 Rachel used to teach sewing, dressmaking and cross stitch classes.
-She also used to design contemporary cross stitch patterns and kits, inspired by vintage and retro styles.

 Aida is the fabric of choice for cross stitch beginners and ideal for pieces you want to frame.
 Aida fabric is woven to form a grid of squares, each of these squares can be worked over to form a cross stitch.
 Aida fabric is made in different counts, most typically 14 count (14 squares per inch) but a range of sizes are available and in many different colours.
 The grid system makes it easy to count the number of stitches from the pattern onto the Aida.
 Evenweave fabrics, such as linens, are ideal to use for making cushions and other items that require softer fabrics.
 These fabrics typically have a higher count and due to their nature are more challenging to use for cross stitch.

 Needles and embroidery scissors

 The best needle to use for cross stitch is a tapestry needle with a blunt tip and larger eye.
 For other stitches such as French knots and backstitch, use a sharper pointed needle.
 Ideally the size of needle to use for Aida fabric would be 24 and 26 for evenweaves.
 A pair of small sharp embroidery scissors is also essential to cut your threads neatly.